fabiomarroni/doyoucovme/README.md

 # doyoucovme
 Standard analysis pipeline for the paper "Do you cov me?"
+Details on requirements and usage are provided in the script itself.

 # License and citations
 The pipeline is distributed under GPL-3.0 (https://opensource.org/licenses/GPL-3.0)